 - Healthcare communications

-When you are researching colleges and universities, one thing you should first look for is their accreditation.
+When you are researching colleges and universities for a healthcare administration degree, one thing you should first look for is their accreditation.
 Your school's accreditation is a good indicator of the quality of education they offer.
-A fully-accredited degree will help you when you apply to graduate school or if you need to transfer credits to another school.
+A fully-accredited healthcare administration degree will help you when you apply to graduate school or if you need to transfer credits to another school.
 A good place to start is to see if the school has been accredited by the Higher Learning Commission.

 Once you have determined that a school is fully accredited, investigate the health administration curriculum.
 Try to determine whether your goals and interests will be served by that program.
 For instance, if you are more interested in working as a human resources director, ensure that the program offers a few courses in that area of specialty.
 Even if they don't you might find that a faculty member has experience in that area.
 That could lead to a possible internship under that instructor, or perhaps an independent study that enables you to delve deep into that topic.

 When it comes to instructors, it's probably wise to look for diversity amongst the faculty.
-Some may have pure academic experience, where others might have worked for years as hospital administrators.
+Some may have pure academic experience, where others might have worked for years as hospital administrators or elsewhere in healthcare management.
 There is no guarantee that experience will pay off in terms of classroom experience, but you can at least get a good feel of what you might be facing when you investigate faculty biographies.

 An even better way to familiarize yourself with your desired program is to visit the campus.
 Taking a tour will likely enable you to sit in on a class or at least talk with some current students to gain insight from their experience.
 Call the admissions department and see when you can schedule a visit.